-I will strive to be a teacher who can make an enlightened and constructive difference in the lives of my students.
-My viewpoint about my philosophy will always be a work in progress and will continue to grow and expand as I gain more knowledge and teaching experience.
+I will strive to be a teacher who can bring enlightenment and make a constructive difference in the lives of my students.
+My philosophy is fluid and will always be a work in progress.
+I will continue to grow and expand as I gain more knowledge and teaching experience.

 Literature circles are small groups of students gather for an in-depth discussion of a literary work.
 To make sure that all the students have all the directions and they remain focused, each group member is given a specific task.
 The circles meet regularly.
 The discussion roles change at each meeting.